-The Listing Rules require us to review the Directors' statements in relation to going concern, longer-term viability and that part of the corporate governance statement relating to the Company's compliance with the provisions of the UK Corporate Governance Code specified for our review.
+As explained in the Corporate governance statement, the directors have chosen to demonstrate how the company has met its obligations under the UK Corporate Governance Code ('the Code') by reporting under the 2019 Association of Investment Companies' Code of Corporate Governance ('the AIC Code').
+As such, we refer to the AIC Code where we report the matters required under ISAs (UK) in respect of the Directors' statements in relation to going concern, longer-term viability and that part of the corporate governance statement relating to the Company's compliance with the provisions of the Code specified by the Listing Rules for our review.
 Our additional responsibilities with respect to the corporate governance statement as other information are described in the Reporting on other information section of this report.